30 Companies You Don’t Want to Work For

 Sears does a fairly pathetic job of attracting employees, and it’s struggled significantly in making a profit.
 Hundreds of stores across the nation have closed because of the falling profits.

-Kroger falls just short of the average 3.3 rating, with a total score of 3.2.
+Kroger made the list with a total score of 3.1.
 There’s legitimately an online forum for Kroger workers to talk about how awful it is to work there.

-A dangerous work environment and horrific working conditions, Tyson has some employees wearing adult diapers because they deny workers bathroom breaks.
-And an assembly line in such close quarters has sent many workers home with knife injuries.
+A dangerous work environment and horrific working conditions, Tyson has some employees wearing adult diapers because they deny workers bathroom breaks—we are not making that up.

-TJX has seen a major surge in profits recently, but the company still only pays its employees some of the lowest wages in the United States.
+TJ Maxx has seen a major surge in profits recently, but the company still only pays its employees some of the lowest wages in the United States.
 Workers complain about the low pay that barely provides enough incentive to deal with the never-ending lines.

-Employees on Glassdoor have given the health care service provider a 2.5 score and lament that morale is incredibly low amongst the company workers.
+Employees on Glassdoor have given the health care service provider a 3.0 score and lament that morale is incredibly low amongst the company workers.

 U.S. Security Associates

-With a 2.5 Glassdoor score, Security Associates employees’ reviews constantly mention low pay, infrequent raises, and little to no support from upper management.
+With a 2.8 Glassdoor score, Security Associates employees’ reviews constantly mention low pay, infrequent raises, and little to no support from upper management.
 Steer clear of working for this company!